nushell/nushell.github.io/book/dataframes.md

 For this little benchmark exercise we will be comparing native nushell commands, dataframe nushell commands and Python Pandas commands.
 For the time being don't pay too much attention on the `dataframe` commands.
-They will be explain in future sections of this page.
+They will be explained in future sections of this page.

 > System Details: The benchmarks presented in this section were run using a
 > machine with a processor Intel(R) Core(TM) i7-10710U (CPU @1.10GHz 1.61 GHz)
 > and 16 gb of RAM.
 >
-> All examples where run on Nushell version 0.32.1
+> All examples where run on Nushell version 0.33.1

 ### File information

-The dataframe that we will be using to process the data is the [New Zealand business demography](https://www.stats.govt.nz/assets/Uploads/New-Zealand-business-demography-statistics/New-Zealand-business-demography-statistics-At-February-2020/Download-data/Geographic-units-by-industry-and-statistical-area-2000-2020-descending-order-CSV.zip) dataset.
+The file that we will be using for the benchmarks is the [New Zealand business demography](https://www.stats.govt.nz/assets/Uploads/New-Zealand-business-demography-statistics/New-Zealand-business-demography-statistics-At-February-2020/Download-data/Geographic-units-by-industry-and-statistical-area-2000-2020-descending-order-CSV.zip) dataset.
 Feel free to download it if you want to follows these tests.